aalbrechtsen/popgen21/scanPCA.md

  -P 5 : tells ANDSG use 5 threads (up to 500% CPU)
 ```

-f ANGSD hasn't finished running yet and you are tired of waiting for it to do so, then stop it (by typing Ctrl-C) and copy the resulting files (pre-made by us) by typing:
+If ANGSD hasn't finished running yet and you are tired of waiting for it to do so, then stop it (by typing Ctrl-C) and copy the resulting files (pre-made by us) by typing:

 ```
 cp /home/ida/teaching/popgen17/admixexercise/ANGSDoutput/all* .